 Nodding to Jill, who bows reverentially, he turns toward the door.

-“I won’t give up, Mr. Violant.
+“I won’t give up, Lord Violant.
 Um, please call me Legi.”

 Wondering if he should ignore that, Vio stops his foot in an instant and turns around.

-Legion responds by giving a broad and happy smile.
-No, Vio did not mean to call out to him in this way.
-He looks as delighted as a dog.
+Legion responds by flashing a broad and happy smile.
+That word slipped out of his mouth and now Legion looks as delighted as a dog.

-(Legi, I have heard of that name before.
+(Legi, I ve heard of that name before.
 It comes from ‘Princess Dances with the Night.’
 He is an absurdly strong knight.
-That is correct; he serves elder brother Rupheus but is treated in a harsh manner.
-Then he is headhunted by the hero’s knight, becoming comrades with them.)
+That’s right; he serves elder brother Rupheus but is treated like dirt.
+Then he is headhunted by the hero’s knight and becomes his comrade.)

 Unbelievable.
 He has a pretty good supporting role in “Princess Dances with the Night.”
 Vio did not realize this until he had uttered the nickname.

 “Hehe.
 So, Legi, is it?
 You should depart from here to the neighboring country of Ruslan.
-Because the succeeding queen is a wonderful person bursting with talent, she will treat you well undoubtedly.”
+Because the succeeding queen is a wonderful and talented person, she will treat you well undoubtedly.”